 Introduction

 Youth groups and clubs give the chance for young people to play and work together.
 They can develop new skills whilst having fun.
-Some clubs will be for young people with a specific condition or need.
-Some are clubs for everyone but include those with additional needs.
+Some clubs are for everyone and are inclusive to those with additional needs.
+Some specialist clubs will be just for young people with a specific condition or need.

 Specialist youth groups